neuralmagic/mlperf_inference_results_v2.1/open/NeuralMagic/obert_large.md

 ```

 ## 2nd step: quantization-aware training
-Now that we have 95% semi-structured pruned BERT-Large model, we can apply INT8 quantization-aware training (QAT) on top of it to further improve the performance.
+Now that we have 95% semi-structured pruned BERT-Large model, we apply INT8 quantization-aware training (QAT) on top of it to further improve the performance.
 Assuming that the SparseML library is installed, the bash script to reproduce our quantization setup is as follows:

 ```shell